Vayikra “And he called” Lev. 1:1-5:26; Tzav “Command” Lev. 6:1- 8:36

-When Moses returned from the mountain and discovered the treachery of their act by making a golden calf, he called it a “Chatah”, a great sin, the root of the Chatat offering.
-He broke the instructions (Ten Commandments) that YHWH had inscribed with His own finger.
+When Moses returned from the mountain and discovered the treachery of the golden calf, he called it a “Chatah,” a great sin, the root of the Chatat offering.
+Moses shattered the tablets, signifying the Israelite’s breaking their covenant with Adonai.

 Ex.
 32:30 On the next day Moses said to the people, “You yourselves have committed a great sin; and now I am going up to YHWH, perhaps I can make atonement for your sin.”

-As Moses prepares to receive the 2nd set of the Ten Words (Ten Commandments), he requests to see the “glory” or kavod of Adonai.
+As Moses prepares to receive the second set of the Ten Words (Ten Commandments), he requested to see the “glory” or kavod of Adonai.
 (Ex.
 33:18) This Hebrew word implies weight or heaviness.
-YHWH agrees to allow Moses to see His “goodness”.
+YHWH agrees to allow Moses to see His “goodness.”

 Ex.
 34:6-7 Then YHWH passed by in front of him and proclaimed, “YHWH, YHWH God, compassionate and gracious, slow to anger, and abounding in loving-kindness and truth; (7) who keeps loving-kindness for thousands, who forgives iniquity, transgression and sin; yet He will by no means leave the guilty unpunished, visiting the iniquity of fathers on the children and on the grandchildren to the third and fourth generations.”